Winners and losers from the Democratic tax, health care and climate change bill

 In a statement on Thursday, Sinema said that she would work to pass carried interest reforms in a future bill, but GOP opposition would likely block that effort unless Democrats maintain control of Congress after November’s midterms.

-Sinema and several other Democrats also voted on Sunday afternoon for an amendment proposed by Thune that featured a carveout for businesses owned by private equity firms, exempting them from the bill’s central revenue-raising provision of a 15-percent minimum tax on large corporations.
+Sinema and several other Democrats also voted on Sunday afternoon for an amendment proposed by Thune that featured a carve-out for businesses owned by private equity firms, exempting them from the bill’s central revenue-raising provision of a 15% minimum tax on large corporations.

 — Karl Evers-Hillstrom and Tobias Burns